 7 Experiences on My Travel Bucket List

-Those of you who follow me on Wise Bread and at my personal website, Steele Street, know that I am already a lot closer than most people to fulfilling the average person's bucket list.
+Those of you who follow me know that I am already a lot closer than most people to fulfilling the average person's bucket list.
 This year alone, I've been to Europe, South America, the Middle East, and several destinations across the United States.
 When I am not traveling, I enjoy world class bicycling, snowboarding, and hiking on an average weekend here in Colorado.
 So, let's just say my #BucketList is going to be a little on the extreme side.